momado350/census_states/README.md

 * Save the resulting data as a csv.

-* Next, read in the provided csv containing state centroid coordinates and merge this data with your original census data.
+* Next, read in the provided csv containing state centroid coordinates and merge this data with our original census data.

-* With the coordinates now appended to the dataframe, you have the ability to add markers to the base map.
+* With the coordinates now appended to the dataframe, we have the ability to add markers to the base map.

   * Use the 'Poverty Rate' column to create an `info_box` corresponding to each marker.